Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

  <a href="./README.md#Build-and-simulate-in-Vitis-IDE">Build and Simulate in the Vitis IDE</a>
 </td>
 <td>
-Demonstrates how to use the Vitis IDE to build and simulate an AI Engine design.
+Demonstrates how to use the AMD Vitis&trade; IDE to build and simulate an AI Engine design.
 </td>
 </tr>